Short-drive weekend getaways: 5 easy city escapes

 2. Near Atlanta: North Georgia wine and waterfalls

 Venture north from Atlanta to Dahlonega, the heart of Georgia’s wine country, where rolling vineyards and tasting rooms invite you to linger.
-The drive is typically 1.5 to 2 hours, making it the perfect weekend escape, especially during peak fall foliage season in October and November.
+The drive is typically 1.5 to 2 hours, making it the perfect weekend trip, especially during peak fall foliage season in October and November.
 Pair your tastings with a hike at Anna Ruby Falls or Amicalola Falls State Park for misty views and crisp mountain air.
 For a seamless weekend, stay at Home2 Suites by Hilton Cumming Atlanta, which puts you halfway between Atlanta and Dahlonega, with easy access to Lake Lanier for a scenic detour.
 Enjoy spacious suites, an indoor pool, and free hot breakfast to fuel your day.

 3. Near New York City: Hudson Valley culture and wineries